elyarenom3/wellbeing_llm/README.md

 6. **Logging**: every step is timestamped into SQLite (`wellbeing_logs.sqlite3`).

 > The design intentionally keeps each step small and testable, while exhibiting the “graph” idea (distinct nodes: reflection → retrieval → plan → validate → empathy).
-You can swap any node (e.g., a vector retriever, a different sentiment model) without touching others.
+We can swap any node (e.g., a vector retriever, a different sentiment model) without touching others.

 ## Why this content approach?